 You are required to have CPR-BLS certification through American Heart Association (AHA) BLS for Healthcare Providers (or providers who use AHA standards) prior to clinical experiences.
 A copy of current CPR certification must be submitted to the program director prior to the beginning of clinical rotations.
 Failure to meet and maintain this requirement will result in program dismissal.

 Immunizations

-Failure to meet and maintain immunization requirements could lead to dismissal or ineligibility for certain clinical sites.
+Failure to meet and maintain immunization requirements could lead to dismissal from or ineligibility for certain third-party clinical sites, which set and enforce their own standards regarding immunization requirements.